 Computer vision methods deal with local features in different ways.
-Some such as boosting based object detectors (Laptev, 2006; Viola and Jones, 2001) and markov random fields (Kumar and Hebert, 2006), depend on how discriminative single features are and some, such as bag-of-words (Savarese et al., 2006), depend on groups of features seen in a specific region on the image.
-For the methods that depend on the discriminative values of local features the inference done at the feature level plays a critical role in the outcome of the method.
-Improving the quality of feature level inference can highly improve the quality of the object level inference done by most of the methods.
+Some such as boosting based object detectors [7, 16] and markov random fields [6], depend on how discriminative single features are and some, such as bag-of-visualwords [12], demand less discriminative features and depend on groups of features seen in a specific region on the image.
+For the methods that depend on the discriminative properties of local features the inference done at the feature level plays a critical role in the outcome of the method.
+Improving the quality of feature level inference can highly improve the quality of the object level inference done by most of such methods.

-Many studies have shown that using higher order statistics, ex. the joint relation between the features, can highly improve the quality of the features.
-Capturing joint relations is popular with the bag-of-words methods (Liu et al., 2008; Ling and Soatto, 2007) since they deals with modeling joint relation between a finite number of data clusters.
-Unfortunately not many studies have focused on modeling joint relations in non-discretized data to create features that capture joint relations.
-A recent study on this matter is done by Morioka et al. (Morioka and Satoh, 2010).
-In their study they introduced a mechanism for pairing two raw feature vectors together and creating a Pairwise Codebook by clustering these pairs.
+Many studies have shown that use of higher order statistics, ex. the joint relation between the features, can highly improve the quality of the features.
+Capturing joint relations is popular with the bag-of-words methods [9,8] since they deals with modeling joint relation between a finite number of data clusters.
+Unfortunately not many studies have focused on modeling joint relations in nondiscretized data to create features that capture joint relations.
+A recent study on this matter is done by Morioka et al. [11].
+In their study they introduced a mechanism for pairing two sift feature vectors together and creating a Local Pairwise Codebook by clustering them.
 As shown in their work the clusters produced using these joint features are more informative than the clusters produced using single features.
-The idea behind their work is similar
+The idea behind their work is similar to the work in this paper while the methodology of this work does not limit the number of feature vectors used in creating more complex features.